MaSaLo13/Day-Scheduler/README.md

 * Created a day scheduler
     - Scheduler shows time from 9 AM - 5 PM
-    - The text area will display green for current time, red for past and gray/blue for future.
+    - The text area will display green for current time, red for past and gray for future.
     - You can type in the text area / color filled area
     - By clicking the save button, it is able to save what was written in the text area.